 Stainless steel is used to create bollards with a sleek, functional, and contemporary look.
 Stainless steel bollards offer an extremely high level of weather resistance, and are often used in applications where moisture is a concern.
 Stainless steel bollards can be prone to oxidization in areas near salt water and areas where de-icing chemicals are frequently used.
 Suppliers offer stainless steel bollards in non-coated and coated models.
 There are two grades of stainless steel that are most commonly used to create bollards:

 In industry, 304 grade is the most commonly-used type of stainless steel.
 It can be used to meet the requirements of applications, ranging from architectural to industrial.
 For the level of corrosion resistance it provides, 304 stainless steel is a suitable option for many applications, though it may tarnish over time.
 304 stainless steel bollards are generally used in typical, dry, inland bollard applications.

 316 Stainless Steel

 Polyethylene is used to create bollards and covers that provide the best UV-resistance to maintain color and withstand cracking.
-Bollards created with polyethylene offer exceptionally long service lives and post covers created from polyethylene will extend the service lives of bumper posts.
-It requires little in terms of maintenance and is often used to create bollards that are used in applications where function takes priority over aesthetics.
+Bollards created with polyethylene offer exceptionally long service lives; post covers created from polyethylene will extend the service lives of bumper posts.
+It requires little in terms of maintenance, and is often used to create bollards that are used in applications where function takes priority over aesthetics.
 Polyethylene bollards are commonly seen in parking lots and other areas with a mix of both pedestrian and vehicle traffic.